jsdealy/latin/miscellae/guideToLatinConversation.md

 The business is not
 pressing.

-He did it without think-
+He did it without thinking.
-ing.

 Neither this nor that.
 For that is all nonsense.